mpr1255/handy_command_line_scripts/README.md

 # Handy command line scripts
 A series of handy command line/bash/shell scripts I have found/munged in order to do stuff.

+## delete files of a certain type and size
+find . -name "*.tif" -type 'f' -size -160k -delete (-160k for less than, 160k for exactly; +160k for greater than. -type 'f' for only touching files, not recursing into folders)

+find . -name "*.html" -type 'f' -size -3k -delete

 ## Cat files with the filename
 find *.txt -type f -print0 | xargs -0 -I % sh -c 'echo %; cat %'